ietf-llc/endowment-policy-consultation/README.md

 4. The ISOC policy contained a significant amount of  administrative process, which for the IETF LLC is superseded by its Accounting Policy [8].

+5. Added a section intended to ensure that the language around the endowment is tightly controlled and does not introduce any unintentional new restrictions.

 The net result is a much shorter proposed new policy.

 # Feedback